Corio, Victoria: Demographics

 Corio is a "working class" suburb, adjacent to and incorporating industrial estates - with 22.4% of its employed residents of age 15 years and over nominating 'Labourer' as their chosen occupation (compared to 9.5% in the whole of Australia).
 Numbers occupied as Technicians and Trades Workers, Machinery Operators, and Drivers are also higher than the national average.
 According to the 2006 census, the largest employer type was "Motor Vehicle" and "Motor Vehicle Part Manufacturing".
 As such, the 2016 closure of the Ford plant, a long-term employer, will reduce employment opportunities in the future.
 In the 2016 Census 3.5% of employed people worked in Supermarket and Grocery Stores.
 Other major industries of employment included Takeaway Food Services 3.3%, Hospitals (except Psychiatric Hospitals) 3.3%, Road Freight Transport 3.0% and Aged Care Residential Services 2.9%.
 In 2013, 2.3% of mortgages in Corio had become delinquent, up from 1.5% in September 2012, and is amongst the highest numbers of all suburbs in Victoria.
 Reports have attributed this rate to job cuts at Alcoa, Ford, and Target that year.
-Historically speaking, Ford Motor Company had its plant in full production by August 1926, producing 36,000 T-models over the next two years of work.
+Historically speaking, Ford had its plant in full production by August 1926, producing 36,000 T-models over the next two years of work.
 During World War II, Ford manufactured military vehicles and all manner of craft & weaponry.
 It then concentrated its post-war goals on engine manufacturing for the Ford Falcon model (produced at Broadmeadows).

 According to the 2016 Census, 5,855 residents age 15 years and over were in the labour force: Of these 49.7% were employed full time, 31.7% were employed part-time and 12.5% were unemployed.

 The Corio median price for housing, given in The Age Domain Property review of September 2012, was $223,000; among the most affordable in the state - more costly than neighbouring Norlane at $205,000, but lower than Melton South at $240,000.